Anderson HR for Chisox, walkoff end in Field of Dreams game

 This was precisely the thrill many players hoped aloud for prior to the night.
 There were eight longballs in all, two by Judge.

 It had a Hollywood finish, too, with the game-clinching shot by Anderson.
-So what if it was more from “The Natural” than “Field of Dreams?”
+So what if it was more ”The Natural” than ”Field of Dreams”?

 ”He’s been the energy, the man, of our team.
 What a leader,” said White Sox acting manager Miguel Cairo, who filled in for Tony La Russa.